Authorisations for Scientific Animal Protection

-In our role as the competent authority, we aim to ensure that procedures involving the use of scientific animals follow the provisions of the relevant legislation in the EU (Directive 2010/63/EU) and in Ireland (S.I.
-No. 543 of 2012).
+As the competent authority, our primary goal is to ensure that procedures involving the use of scientific animals adhere to the relevant EU and national legislation.

-The authorisation process for breeders, suppliers and users of scientific animals is based on a three strand system of control as follows:
+The authorisation process for breeders, suppliers and users of scientific animals follows a three-stranded system of control:

-- Breeder/supplier/user authorisations: if you are intending to breed, supply and/or use animals for scientific or educational purposes, you must first be vetted by us and hold a breeder/supplier/user authorisation.
-Guides and forms for breeder/ supplier/user authorisations can be found here.
+- Breeder/supplier/user authorisations: If you plan to establish a facility for breeding, supplying and/or using animals for scientific or educational purposes, your facilities and processes must be inspected by us.
+Find Guides and forms for breeder/ supplier/user authorisations here.

-- Project authorisations: to perform scientific procedures involving the use of animals, a project application detailing the planned study and project details must first be provided to us in order to obtain a project authorisation.
-Guides and forms for project authorisations can be found here.
+- Project authorisations: To conduct scientific procedures involving the use of animals, you must provide a project application describing the planned study.
+We will review the study and if it meets the EU requirements, we grant it a project authorisation.
+Find Guides and forms for project authorisations here.

-- Individual authorisations: if you are involved in carrying out scientific procedures on animals; acting as a project manager for a project authorisation as well as individuals performing euthanasia of animals, must be adequately educated and trained in order to obtain an individual authorisation from us.
-Guides and forms for individual authorisations can be found here.
+- Individual authorisations: To conduct scientific procedures on animals, or to act as a project manager for a project authorisation, or to perform euthanasia of animals, you must be properly trained and get an individual authorisation from us.
+Find Guides and forms for individual authorisations here.

-In addition, to the above, we also assess and approve amendments and renewal of the above authorisations types.
+Additionally, we assess and approve amendments and renewals of the above authorisation types.

-We apply timelines to all of the application procedures, details can be found in the relevant guidance documents.
-Where we deem necessary; an inspection may be required prior to granting an approval.
-In addition, once an authorisation has been granted, authorisation holders are subject to inspections at their breeder/supplier/user establishment to verify compliance with the terms of the authorisation.
-A proportion of these inspections will be unannounced inspections.
+We have established timelines for all application procedures.
+Refer to the relevant guidance documents for details.
+In some cases, we may require an inspection before granting an authorisation.
+Once an authorisation is granted, holders are subject to inspections at their breeder/supplier/user establishment to ensure compliance with the terms of the authorisation.
+Some of these inspections will be unannounced.

-We ourselves may also be inspected by the EU Commission for compliance with the tasks laid down by the Directive.
+We, too, may also be inspected by the European Commission to ensure compliance with the tasks laid down by Directive 2010/63/EU.